 Setting Up Docker and Buildbot

 One of the newest players in the field of increasing server density and utilization is a piece of software called Docker.
 The idea is solid.
-Rather than automate the creation and management of resource-heavy virtual machines, Docker automates the management of lightweight Linux Containers (LXC containers), which allow for process and resource isolation backed by kernel guarantees on a single system.
-This means you have one system kernel, instead of dozens, and you don’t have to waste resources on duplicated pieces of code like system libraries, daemons, and other things that every server will always load into memory.
+Rather than automate the creation and management of resource-heavy virtual machines, Docker automates the management of lightweight Linux Containers (broken link) (LXC containers), which allow for process and resource isolation backed by kernel guarantees on a single system.
+This means you have one system kernel, instead of dozens, and you don't have to waste resources on duplicated pieces of code like system libraries, daemons, and other things that every server will always load into memory.

 The ability to create a uniform and repeatable software environment inside of a container is worthy of attention, since it directly relates to getting both development and continuous integration environments running cleanly across a variety of systems.